 We hadn’t seen the ox cheek with olive oil mash on the menu before, and I’m pleased that we spotted it because the cheek was beautifully tender and rich and went well with the smooth mash.
 It’s one of the more heavy dishes on the menu and I’m glad we were sharing, but it’s worth trying.

 We had the Arroz Negro, which is consistently good at Camino (again, not as good as Barrafina but still very pleasant).
-The octopus with beetroot and chickpea puree is one of the most striking looking dishes and was also well-cooked, not chewy at all and nice with the paprika.
+The octopus with beetroot and chickpea puree was one of the most striking looking dishes and was also well-cooked, not chewy at all and nice with the paprika.

 The only thing we weren’t fond of was the baby calamari, which we were slightly disappointed with before, but I think actually it might just be that we aren’t fans of baby calamari, so not really their fault but not one I’d probably order again.